MaanavAnugrahan/.dotfiles/README.md

 ## The Setup
 - Window Manager: Qtile, with qtile-extras for widget decorations (former)
-    - currently bspwm (it is aweosme !)
+    - currently bspwm (it is aweosome, I love this so much !)
 - App launcher: Rofi
 - Terminal Emulator: Alacritty
 - Compositor: Picom